0Mission0/EquallyDividedGroups/README.md

 Basic Version is an easier to read version but not optimized.

-Master Version is optimized with speed up.
+Optimized Version is optimized with speed up.